Amber Heard files appeal against Johnny Depp's US libel win ruling

 In a lengthy written document, her lawyers argued: "That holding, if allowed to stand, undoubtedly will have a chilling effect on other women who wish to speak about abuse involving powerful men."

-The actress's team went on to note the previous unsuccessful libel suit the ex-Pirates of the Caribbean star brought against The Sun newspaper in 2018, for calling him a "wife-beater" in print.
+The actress's team went on to note the previous unsuccessful libel suit the Pirates of the Caribbean star brought against The Sun newspaper in 2018, for calling him a "wife-beater" in print.
 Suggesting the subsequent, separate US libel case "should never have gone to trial" because "another court had already concluded that Depp abused Heard on multiple occasions".

 "After Depp filed this case, the United Kingdom High Court of Justice [the High Court of England and Wales sitting at the Royal Courts of Justice] ruled in a separate defamation action brought by Depp that Heard's abuse allegations were true," they said.